 “It keeps up people’s interest in them.”
-Mags passed her a glass of wine, kicked off her shoes, and curled up at the other end of the sofa.
+Mags poured the wine, passed her a glass then kicked off her shoes and curled up at the other end of the sofa.

 “Well, not my interest.”
-Jane tossed the magazine onto the floor, picked up the next one and read, “I can’t play the perfect gentleman all the time.”
-It was Robert on why he chose to play East End drugs baron Mitch Burns.
+She tossed the magazine onto the floor, picked up the next one and read; ‘“I can’t play the perfect gentleman all the time.”’
+It was Robert on why he chose to play East End drugs baron Mitch Barnes.

-Oh, not Mitch Burns.
-She discarded it and reached for another.
-It was the ‘At Home with Gillian Jacobs and her new beau John Davis’ feature in Total Gossip.
+Oh, not Mitch Barnes.
+She discarded the magazine, put her glass down and reached for another.
+It was Total Gossip and included the ‘At home with Gillian Jacobs and her new beau John Davis’ feature.
 Except it looked like a posh hotel.

 Next was a copy of Spilling the Beanz.
-A post-it note was sticking out and she went straight to the page.
-‘Robert Armstrong and Mystery Brunette leave Vincent’s.’
+A post-it note was sticking out, she went straight to the page and read; ‘Robert Armstrong and Mystery Brunette leave Vincent’s.’